 Let’s begin with the complete title of what’s referred to as ISO 27001.
-It is officially known as “ISO/IEC 27001."
-If you're looking to have your company certified, you'll need to meet ISO 27001 criteria.
+It is officially known as “ISO/IEC 27001.”
+The International Electrotechnical Commission (IEC) collaborates with ISO to develop the ISO/IEC 27000 series, ensuring the standards are robust and widely applicable.
+If you’re looking to have your company certified, you’ll need to meet ISO 27001 criteria.
 The ISO 27000 standards include ISO 27002, ISO 27005, and ISO 27001; it has an extensive reference library of associated guidance materials.

 The International Organization for Standardization (ISO) developed this Information Security Management standard in 2005.
+The International Electrotechnical Commission (IEC) also plays a key role as a governing body in developing and regulating these standards.
 It ensures organizations successfully manage data security concerns and helps them establish and sustain an effective information security management system (ISMS) through continuous improvement.
-You'll need to quickly identify information security risks and implement procedures and policies to handle them during certification.
+You’ll need to quickly identify information security risks and implement procedures and policies to handle them during certification.

 Is ISO 27001 compliance new to you?
 Do you want additional information about the information security standard?
-The ISO 27001 framework has grown in popularity due to the rising public concern over data security breaches.
+The ISO 27001 framework has grown in popularity amid rising public concern about data security breaches.
+ISO 27001 is part of a set of international standards recognized worldwide for information security best practices, providing organizations with a credible, universally accepted benchmark.
 Keep reading below to learn more about ISO and how to attain an ISO 27001 security certification.

 Is ISO 27001 compliance new to you?
 Do you want additional information about the information security standard?
-ISO27001 certification has grown in popularity due to the rising public concern over data security breaches.
+ISO 27001 certification has grown in popularity amid rising public concern about data security breaches.
 Keep reading below to learn more about ISO and how to attain an ISO 27001 security certification.

 Differences Between ISO 27001 and NIST CSF